ModelarData/ModelarDB-RS/README.md

 - Property-based Testing - [proptest](https://crates.io/crates/proptest)

 ## Contributions
-Contributions to all aspects of MiniModelarDB are highly appreciated and do not need to be in the form of code.
+Contributions to all aspects of ModelarDB are highly appreciated and do not need to be in the form of code.
 For example, contributions can be:

 - Helping other users.
 - Writing documentation.